balancer/docs-v3/docs/concepts/vault/yield-fee.md

 The `aggregateYieldFeeAmountRaw` represents the final computed yield fee value.
 Here, 'Raw' signifies that the [rate scaling](./token-scaling.md#rate-scaling) has been reversed, as indicated by the `toRawUndoRateRoundDown` expression.

 :::info
-to check if a token in a liquidity pool is subject to yield fees, you need to listen to the `PoolRegistered` event of the pool creation transaction.
-The percentage of yield fees charged by the vault can be read via `vault.getYieldFeePercentage()`.
+to check if a token in a liquidity pool is subject to yield fees, you can call `vault.getPoolTokenInfo(address pool)`.
+The percentage of yield fees charged by the vault for a given pool can be read via `protocolFeeController.getPoolProtocolYieldFeeInfo(address pool)`.
 :::